talmal/contact-me/README.md

 6 - open a browser to http://host.docker.internal:4200/, wait for web site to be available (about 5 minutes).
 7 - fill and send the contact form.
 8 - chat with me.

-this repository also contains config files for Contact-me application's spring cloud config server.